 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Acute Lymphoblastic Leukemia (ALL).
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

 Leukemia is a cancer of the blood.
-Leukemia begins when normal blood cells change and grow uncontrollably.
+Leukemia begins when healthy blood cells change and grow uncontrollably.
 Acute lymphoblastic leukemia (ALL) is a cancer of the lymphocytes, a type of white blood cell involved in the body’s immune system.
-It is the most common type of childhood cancer.
+It is the most common type of cancer in children.

 About lymphocytes and lymphoblasts